-As Managers and CEOs, you depend on the productivity and quality of output of your staff, whose performance and motivation are paramount to successful project outcomes, client satisfaction and practice growth.
-By extension, your employees could be considered your closest and most trusted advisors and consultants, so your collaboration with them should employ related principles for engagement:
+As Managers and CEOs, you depend on the productivity and quality of output of your staff.
+Their performance and motivation are paramount to successful project outcomes, client satisfaction and practice growth.
+Through successful human resources management, your employees could be considered your closest and most trusted advisors and consultants, and your collaboration with them should employ related principles for engagement:

 - Hire people who do things better than you can;

 - Brief them well and explain how and why their contribution matters;

 - Grant them ownership over a defined scope or portfolio;

 - Recognise that to own the delivery, they must first own the offer to the Client;